conorjmcnamara/ct421_ipd/README.md

-# CT421 - Artificial Intelligence - Evolutionary Search
+# CT421 - Artificial Intelligence - Iterated Prisoner's Dilemma

 A genetic algorithm implementation for evolving strategies to play the Iterated Prisoner's Dilemma.